SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 1. A regular commit and push is considered a build cycle.
 This adds a *_Bx* suffix to the dmprotocol version (*x* being the run number of the pipeline).

-1. We upload the dmprotocol as a downloadable artifact in GitHub.
+1. The dmprotocol is uploaded as a downloadable artifact in GitHub.

-## Advanced options: CD
+### Advanced options: CD

-The *Skyline Communications* organization provides Starter Workflows that run the reusable workflow for CI, and then allows optional CD to be defined by the user.
-You can take a look at our [starter workflow](https://github.com/SkylineCommunications/.github/blob/main/workflow-templates/DataMiner-CICD-Connector.yml).
+The *Skyline Communications* organization provides starter workflows that run the reusable workflow for CI and then allow optional CD to be defined by the user.
+You can take a look at our [starter workflow](https://github.com/SkylineCommunications/.github/blob/main/workflow-templates/DataMiner-CICD-Connector.yml):

-1. We trigger our CI, reusable workflow as specified above.
+- The CI reusable workflow is triggered as specified above.

-1. Optionally, a user can uncomment the code that deploys the .dmprotocol package.
+- Optionally, you can uncomment the code that deploys the .dmprotocol package.